 Important phone numbers for your stay in Kea

 Find some useful numbers for your trip to Kea below:

 Transportation in Kea

-There are public buses and taxis on the island, but we suggest that you bring your own vehicle or rent one there for maximum comfort and flexibility.
+There are public buses and taxis on the island, but we suggest that you bring your vehicle or rent one there for maximum comfort and flexibility.
 The central bus station is in Ioulida, where there are buses to most major attractions and villages.
-You can normally catch a taxi at the most popular sights and villages on the island or call a radio taxi service.
+You can normally catch a taxi and get to the most popular sights and villages on the island or call a radio taxi service.

 Ports in Kea

 The port of Kea is in Korissia (also known as Coressia), located in the northern part of the island.
 It’s a small port with various traveler amenities, such as restaurants, car rentals, hotels, cafés, gas stations and a taxi rank.

 From the port of Kea, you can catch a ferry to Lavrio in mainland Greece, as well as to other islands.
 The distance from the port of Kea to Ioulida is under 20 minutes by car.

 Island hopping from Kea

 Kea is in the northwestern part of the Cyclades and it’s regularly connected to several islands of the Aegean Sea.
 You can combine your holidays in Kea with an island-hopping trip to neighboring islands.
 There are direct ferries from the port of Kea to: